Effective nurse manager skills are the glue that keeps the nursing unit operating smoothly, effectively, and as professionally as possible.

-They must have strong communication skills, and know-how to assemble a well-balanced and positive team of staff.
-Managing a team of nurses can be a challenge, and having strong leadership skills is a must.
+A good nurse manager must have strong communication skills, and know-how to assemble a well-balanced and positive team of staff.
+Managing a team of nurses can be a challenge.
+Strong leadership skills are crucial.

-These positions are, of course, highly sought after, and with good reason.
-It’s an industry that’s expected to bloom in the coming years; the position is generally compensated well.
+Nurse manager positions are an in-demand position,on and with good reason – they are compensated well.
+It’s an industry that’s expected to bloom in the coming years.
 This is one reason why nurse managers can look for work all over the country.

-If you would like to know more about the skills that are required for effective nurse managers, then take a look at the infographic below.
+If you would like to know more about the nurse manager skills needed to be effective in the workplace, then take a look at the infographic below.

 Infographic Design By: Bradley University Bradley University